svirmi/nuxt-i18n-blog-v3/content/ru/posts/second_post.md

 ---
-title: The Beginning of the Second
+title: (RU) Title of the second post
 date: 2020-09-20T22:25:24.197Z
 description: "Empower your NuxtJS application with @nuxt/content module: write in a content/ directory and fetch your Markdown, JSON, YAML and CSV files